 We all know that not all graduates become successful entrepreneurs or employees.
 But it's a fact that most companies wouldn't even consider you eligible if you don't present a certificate - preferably a degree.
 This begs the question, if certification is not necessarily a success tool, how can an individual handle the desideratum of being a graduate before being considered for a job?
 Simply put; you need to understand the system in which you find yourself.
 While you develop your skills independent of certification, be conscious of the limitations of focusing solely on that and you should also realize that the environment favours having a certificate - so why don't you achieve both?

 I've heard people say "person no need be graduate to make am" or "no be everybody wey go school dey succeed".
-My question is: What do you stand to lose if you acquire both - your personal skills and a certificate?
-We can hope that someday, a change will come when companies will make room for skilled non graduates.
+My question is: What do you stand to lose if you acquire both your personal skills and a certificate?
+We can only hope that, someday, a change will come when companies will make room for skilled non graduates.

 6. We need to create more opportunities for special needs graduates